 New vs Second-Hand

-I received many questions on this from fellow kiters and my students.
-Short answer: for your first kite, if budget is not a huge concern, go for a new kite that suits your style.
-It comes down to how you value your precious practice time…
+We’ve received many questions on this from fellow kiters and my students about whether they should go for a new kite or a second-hand one for their first kite.
+Short answer: Get a new kite.
+Long answer: if budget is not a huge concern, and if you value your previous practice time, go for a new kite that suits your style.

-I have seen many cases where a student bought a second hand, thinking of saving a fortune, but ended up having many trouble like uneven lines (which greatly affects how a kite flies), leaking/exploded bladders, snapped lines…The list goes on… Not to mention when they got a C-Shape kite (see above) which left them wondering why the kite flies so ‘weird’, which greatly hinders their learning progression.
+Many times, we see students who bought second-hand kites, thinking of saving a fortune, just to end up having many trouble like uneven lines (which greatly affects how a kite flies), snapped lines (due to wear and tear), leaking/exploded bladders…The list goes on… Not to mention when they got a C-Shape kite (see above) which is very beginner-unfriendly, which greatly hinders their learning progression.

 That said, not all second-hand kites are created even.
-I suggest that you only go for a second-hand kite when you know the kiter well and trust that he/she has treated the kite properly (that includes flying, packing, storing).
-There are some points to consider when looking at any second-hand kite posts:
+We suggest you to go for a second-hand kite when you know the kiter well and trust that he/she has treated the kite properly (that includes flying, packing, storing).
+While looking at a second-hand kite post, there are some points to consider:

 - The kiter’s experience and skill level